QAAcademyTestUser/QAAcademy/docs/Module 2 Test Management.md

-This module include complete guidance about test management throughout the STLC
+This module include complete guidance about test management throughout the STLC.

+**Learning outcomes:**

+                1. Good understanding about all kind of test management activities listed in the chapter content.

+**Estimated duration :**  10 hrs

 2.1	Introduction